Flies, Tackle & Gear

 The flats of Ascension Bay are a mixture of hard and soft bottom.
 Some flats are covered in turtle grass or coral rubble, while many are simply white sandy or mud.
 Make sure that you have flies tied with both bead chain and lead eyes to fish the varying depths more effectively.
 Some completely un-weighted flies should be in your box as well.
 For a week of fishing, the typical Palometa Club fly box should contain about 2-3 dozen bonefish flies.
 The majority should be size #6 and #8 with #4s rounding out the difference.
 The standard staple bonefish patterns work well on Ascension Bay including Gotchas, Charlies, Sillilegs, smaller raghead patterns, puffs, bitters, and other basic shrimp and small crab imitations.
 Leaders and tippet for bonefish are typically 8-10 pound test and 9-10′ length.
 Monofilament is normally fine for bones while fluorocarbon is generally stronger and more abrasion resistant.

 A large staple food for all Permit on the Yucatan are small crabs and spawning or mantis shrimp.
 Depending upon where you are fishing you will want to have different sizes and weights of crab and shrimp patterns (lead eye’s and bead chain eyes) for different depths.
 Having a decent selection of flies will ensure you are able to match the appropriate pattern for differing bottom structure, water depth, and fish behavior.
-The most important flies to have in your permit selection are the “Raghead Crab” and the “Casa Blanca Raghead” — most often in a size #2.
+The most important flies to have in your permit selection are the commercially tied “Raghead Crab” and the “Casa Blanca Raghead” — most often in a size #4.
+The Club has these patterns and other variations available for purchase at the Club.
 Spawning and mantis shrimp patterns are also very important to have.
 Enrico Puglisi makes the best Spawning Shrimp patterns with several different styles, colors, sizes, and eyes (bead chain and lead).
 Our guides normally prefer 10-12′ leaders in fifteen pound test.
 Sometimes conditions and fish behavior will dictate downsizing to 12 pound or even bumping up to 17 pound.
 Fluorocarbon is definitely recommended over monofilament – especially for the tippet sections of your leader.

 Don’t leave home without it!
-This simple variation of the traditional Raghead Crab has been lethal the last two seasons.
-This custom tied pattern and a handful of other secret weapons are only available at Tailwaters Fly Fishing Company.
+These simple variations of the traditional Raghead Crab have been lethal the last few seasons.
+We have custom tied patterns and a handful of other secret weapons are only available at Tailwaters Fly Fishing Company.

 The vast majority of the tarpon fishing on Ascension Bay is in the backcountry lagoons and lakes for juvenile “baby” tarpon in the 5-25 pound range.
 During the late spring and summer months you may also encounter large adult, migratory tarpon on the flats or near the reef on a calm day.
 Almost any type of baitfish pattern or standard issue tarpon pattern will work well —in accordance to the size of the fish being targeted.
 Baby tarpon flies should be 1/0 – 2/0 & adult tarpon flies should be as large as 3/0 – 4/0.
 There is no scientific method to preparing your tarpon box, so just have a nice cross section of our recommendations as well as any of standard Florida Keys style tarpon patterns you may already have.
 It is also a good idea to have a few seducers and deceivers in the arsenal as well.
 Unless you are interested in setting IGFA records, we recommend simply rigging your tarpon leaders with straight fluorocarbon.
 A 5-6’ section of non-tapered fluoro is super strong and easy to tie with a loop to loop connection onto your fly line.